Sunday, August 31, 2025

 One word.
 Five minutes to write about it.
 This is the idea behind Five Minute Friday and this is today's free-writing post.

-This post is linked at Five Minute Friday for the word prompt "Opposite".
+This post is linked at Five Minute Friday for the word prompt "Behind".

 Don't miss a coffee break!
 Subscribe to A Fresh Cup of Coffee by email